kingmariano/omnicron-go/README.md

 }
 ```
 > This is an example code for using the image generation endpoint.
-Take note that the response object is an instance representing  of the **gabs container for dynamic JSON handling**.
-Check out the [gabs](https://github.com/Jeffail/gabs) for more details on how to get your desired response.
+Take note that the response object is an instance representation  of the **gabs container for dynamic JSON handling**.
+Check out the [gabs library](https://github.com/Jeffail/gabs) for more details on how to get your desired response.

 For more examples, see [_examples](./_examples)